 Originally, I didn’t want to include anything about myself in the project.
-It’s not about me.
-Not anymore than it’s about you.

 I just wanted to get out of the way, so that we could see ourselves for ourselves.
 Images make that possible.
 Images without captions especially.